Council members

 Diana Nestorovska

 Diana Nestorovska is a governance and legal professional with extensive experience working across diverse sectors and industries in Australia and overseas.
 Ms Nestorovska is a former Australian diplomat, speaks multiple languages and understands the workings of government at an international, State and Federal level.
-She is currently employed as the Director of Legal Services, STEM, at the University of Melbourne.
-Based in Victoria, she is a non-executive Director of the South Gippsland Water Corporation and is a current MBA candidate at the Melbourne Business School.
-She is a sessional academic at Monash University’s Department of Business Law and Taxation and a Member of La Trobe University's Human Research Ethics Committee.
-She is a Member of the Association of Corporate Counsel Australia and the Australian Institute of Company Directors.
+She is currently employed as the Director of Legal Services (STEM) at the University of Melbourne, is a Non-Executive Director of the South Gippsland Water Corporation and LanguageLoop and is a member of the Governance Committee of the Royal Australasian College of Surgeons.
+She is also a Fellow of the Governance Institute of Australia, a Member of the Association of Corporate Counsel Australia, a Graduate of the Australian Institute of Company Directors and has completed an MBA at the Melbourne Business School.

 Sally Basser